-Separation anxiety is a common behavior issue for many dog owners.
+Even before the pandemic, separation anxiety is a common behavior issue for many dog owners.
 The University of Illinois College of Veterinary Medicine reports that 20 to 40 percent of dogs exhibit this behavior.
-In the midst of the COVID-19 pandemic, this likely isn’t much of a problem due to owners working from home, but we’re here to help you get ahead of behavior issues for when you head back to work.
-Recently adopted dogs and puppies are especially at risk of developing separation anxiety as they’ve never known another environment with you.
+In the midst of the COVID-19 pandemic, that may not have been much of a problem due to owners working from home.
+But as things change, pet owners should pay close attention to how their pup is adjusting.

 Make the crate a positive experience for your dog while training them.
 You could give them a special toy only inside their crate, feed them their meals while the door is open, or even hide treats in the crate for your dog to find on their own.
 The more your dog associates their crate with a positive reward, the better.